 Whenever you need to know how a file has evolved, use the History view to display the list of revisions that have affected the file, links to diff views for these revisions, as well as links to code reviews that were conducted on these revisions.
 Another historical view called Blame displays line-level references to developers and revisions that have most recently affected specific lines of code in a file.

-The Branches page shows the activity across your project's branches.
+The Branches page shows the activity across your project's branches and allows you to create GitHub pull requests.
 You can quickly search the list and see which ones are active or stale.
 The default branch setting makes the UI a bit smarter when displaying the commits graph, rendering README files, comparing branches, and so on.

 Enjoy quick read access to the current or any prior state of your project's code, without having to check out locally.
 Browse project structure, view syntax-highlighted files, and search for code, files and text.